 Cleaners remove surface dirt and grease.
 Disinfectants are chemicals designed to kill germs on SURFACES.
 The cheapest disinfectant is bleach.
 Never use disinfectant products on skin!
 Disinfectants are too strong for your skin and will cause skin irritation.
 Also, anything applied to your skin will be absorbed into your body.
 For example, Clorox wipes are NOT for skin.

 Disinfectants should never be taken internally or inhaled!
 They can cause severe irritation of the lining of the mouth and stomach, or of the lungs.
-Think of a bad sunburn in your mouth, throat, or airways.
+Like a bad sunburn in your mouth, throat, or airways.
 Also, our skin, stomach and intestines naturally have beneficial bacteria on and in them.
 These bacteria help our immune systems to work well.
 Ingesting disinfectants is not good for your health!

 When disinfecting surfaces that food will touch, read the bottle’s instructions carefully.
 Never place food onto a freshly sanitized surface until the solution has dried.

 Because disinfectants are very strong, use gloves while using them and wash your hands afterwards.
+Make sure you have good ventilation to avoid irritating your lungs.
+For example, open a window or turn on a vent fan to increase air flow.

 Best Ways To Wash Fruits & Vegetables